HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 When you use Google maps satellite view, you are viewing raster data.
 The satellite imagery exists in pixels, and it is "spatial data", meaning the computer can tell *where* on the earth the imagery pertains to.

-At the Map Collection, we use raster data a lot, because we have so many historical maps, which are in image format (with pixels).
-We can line these images up to correspond with spatial location.
+At the Map Collection, we use raster data a lot, because we have so many historical maps, which are in an image format such as `.jpeg` or `.tiff`.
+We can line these images up to correspond with a spatial location.
 To do this, we need to perform a process called **georeferencing**.

-Georeferencing is the process of lining up an image so it overlays on modern geography.
+Georeferencing is the process of lining up an image so it overlays onto modern geography.
 There are many historical maps created before the time of computers which contain useful information.
-Knowing how to work with georeferenced maps will allow you to take a digital scan of any old map and use it with other GIS datsets.
+You can work with that information by georeferencing.

 In the example below, you can explore georeferenced old maps of Harvard Square from 1871.
 In 1871 Felipe's used to be a furniture repair shop!
 This historical map layer is an example of raster data.

 <iframe width="400" height="550" title="Atlascope app zoomed in to Felipes in Harvard Square" src="https://atlascope.leventhalmap.org/#view:embed$base:000$overlay:39999059015436$zoom:19.87$center:-7917105.72511056,5217102.087088008$mode:glass$pos:192"></iframe>
 _[https://atlascope.leventhalmap.org/](Atlascope), a tool for exploring historical atlases of Boston._

-After this tutorial, you will be more comfortable with being able to work with different kinds of GIS data.
-This will make you more confident when you need to analyze or visualize materials which have some aspect of *where* something happened.
+After this tutorial, you will be able to work with different kinds of GIS data.
+Then, you will be ready to learn how to analyze or visualize information sources that have some aspect of *where* a phenomenon occurred.

 ## What you will need